MetamediaTechnology/longdo-map-sdk-ios/README.md

 ### Version 3.9.1
 * Fix Longdo style of current location pin.
-* Remove automatic set crosshair to center of the map (can use `setCrosshair` by manual after frame changed instead).
+* Remove automatic set crosshair to center of the map (can use `updateCrosshair` by manual after frame changed instead).
 * Fix custom layer that use BBOX3857 may not appear on the map.

 ### Version 3.9